jjdmol/LOFAR/CEP/PyBDSM/doc/source/process_image.rst

         of the Gaussian falls to a value of ``fitted_image_clip`` times the local rms, b pixels from the peak.

-    fix_to_beam
-        This parameter is a Boolean (default is ``False``).
-If True, then during fitting the major and minor axes and PA of the Gaussians are fixed to the beam.
-Only the amplitude and position are fit.
-If False, all parameters are fit.

     group_by_isl
         This parameter is a Boolean (default is ``False``).
 If True, all Gaussians in the island belong to a single source.
 If False, grouping is